yakamok/yggdrasil-stats/README.md

 ### gen-stats.py

-Just add to crontab and run once a minute or more its up to you:
+Just add to crontab and run once an hour:
 */1 * * * * python ygg-stats.py

 Make sure to change in the program 'root_dir = "/var/www/" ' to where you want index.html to be saved.
 Don't forget to save style.css in the same folder that the index.html will live.